 Divides the low double-precision floating-point value in the destination operand (first operand) by the low double-precision floating-point value in the source operand (second operand), and stores the double-precision floating-point result in the destination operand.
 The source operand can be an XMM register or a 64-bit memory location.
 The destination operand is an XMM register.
 The high quadword of the destination operand remains unchanged.
-See Figure 11-4 in the IA-32 Intel Architecture Software Developer's Manual, Volume 1 for an illustration of a scalar double-precision floating-point operation.
+See Chapter 11 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an overview of a scalar double-precision floating-point operation.